FairpoolDEX/contracts/Market-Crash-Protection.md

 ### Premium

-Premium is money earned by liquidity providers by selling [protection tokens](#protection-token) to traders.
+Premium is money earned by liquidity providers by selling protection to traders.

 Premium is the first source of income for liquidity providers ([Super-Yield](#super-yield) is the second source).